 What is PUL?

-- It is too early for us to see.
+- It is too early in the pregnancy to see with ultrasound.

 - A person is having a miscarriage.